Ad hoc press release

 Reto Simmen, CFO, +41 44 266 61 29, firstname.lastname@example.org

 Edisun Power Group

 A listed European solar energy producer, the Edisun Power Group finances and operates solar power installations in a number of European countries.
 Edisun Power began its involvement in this sector as far back as 1997.
 The company has been listed on the Swiss Stock Exchange since September 2008.
 Edisun Power has amassed extensive experience in the realization and acquisition of both national and international projects.
-Currently, the company owns a total of 37 solar energy installations in Switzerland, France, Germany, Italy and Spain, with a total capacity of 34.7 MWp.
+Currently, the company owns a total of 37 solar energy installations in Switzerland, Germany, Spain, France and Italy.